BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 "Overview" section is its own "folder" once imported into FilterTool.

 **NOTE:** A few mods are known to do some weird things in conjunction with this mod.
-See the "Compatibility" section below.
+See the "Compatibility" section below.  **BL2 Reborn** in particular is known to cause crashes and other bad behavior, so definitely do not use this with BL2 Reborn.

 Usage/Installation
 ------------------